locatable/splittable-docs/terms-and-conditions.md

 ### Utility Services

-Splittable offers a service where House members can choose to sign up with certain utility providers that we offer through the App from time to time (each a **Service Provider**), to receive the utility service offered by that Service Provider (**Utility Service**) and manage and apportion payment for that Utility Service through the App.
+acasa offers a service where House members can choose to sign up with certain utility providers that we offer through the App from time to time (each a **Service Provider**), to receive the utility service offered by that Service Provider (**Utility Service**) and manage and apportion payment for that Utility Service through the App.

-The contract for the Utility Service is between you and the Service Provider.
-Splittable is not a party to that contract and is not responsible for the provision of the Utility Service.
+The contract for the Utility Service is between you and the Service Provider. acasa is not a party to that contract and is not responsible for the provision of the Utility Service.
 If you have any questions or concerns with the Utility Service these should be raised directly with the relevant Service Provider.
 Please see [Our Liability](#our-liability) for more details.

 If you choose to sign up for a Utility Service on the App, you appoint us as your agent to conclude and enter into the contract with the Service Provider on your behalf.
-That means that you authorise Splittable to sign you up directly with the Service Provider to receive the Utility Service and, if relevant, to switch the House over from an existing supplier of the same service.
+That means that you authorise acasa to sign you up directly with the Service Provider to receive the Utility Service and, if relevant, to switch the House over from an existing supplier of the same service.
 The contract for the Utility Service is between you and the Service Provider and you are responsible for paying all costs which accrue to you as a result of your use of the Utility Service.
 If you do not wish to enter into a contract with the Service Provider you should not proceed through the sign up steps in the App.

 #### Signing Up